ibm-cloud-docs/event-notifications/getting-started.md

 Based on your business requirements, decide on a pricing plan.
 Currently, the following plans are available: Lite, and Standard.

+- `Lite`: This plan includes the following limits:
+   - Unlimited ingested events
-- `Lite`: This plan gives you unlimited ingested events, 10 topics, two filters per topic, five destinations, 20 outbound emails, 20 outbound SMSes, 20 outbound webhooks (including Slack, with a limit of 20 Slack messages), and 1000 notifications per push destination (cumulative per instance, including Android, iOS, Huawei devices, and Chrome, Firefox, Safari browsers; the instance is disabled once the limit is reached).
-Ten subscriptions are allowed, and a subscription can have a maximum of three email recipients.
+   - 10 topics, two filters per topic, and five destinations
+   - 20 outbound emails, 20 outbound SMS messages, and 20 outbound webhooks (including Slack)
+   - 1,000 notifications per push destination (cumulative per instance, across Android, iOS, Huawei, Chrome, Firefox, and Safari; the instance is disabled when the limit is reached)
+   - 10 subscriptions, with a maximum of three email recipients per subscription

    Custom Email and Custom SMS destinations are not supported by Lite Plan.
    {: note}